 Does Joe Rogan Fight MMA?

-No, Joe Rogan is a professional comedian and commentator in the UFC.
-He was a high-level Taekwondo fighter but has never fought MMA.
+No, Rogan is a professional comedian and commentator in the UFC.
+He was a high-level Taekwondo fighter but has never fought in an MMA fight.